 Two American journalists, having been arrested for illegal entry into North Korea, were sentenced to twelve years hard labor before being pardoned two months later.

 On June 8, in the year 2009, Two American journalists, having been arrested for illegal entry into North Korea, were sentenced to twelve years hard labor before being pardoned two months later.
-This event is recorded as a Selected Events event in the history of June 8, a notable event in this corner of history.
+This event is recorded as a Selected Events event in the history of June 8, one of 315 recorded events on this date across all of history.

 Key Facts